sarahmfrost/manumorph/README.md

 https://github.com/sgugger/Deep-Learning/blob/master/DeepPainterlyHarmonization.ipynb

-Stretch goal:
+# Explain the computational, interpretive, and media making aspects of your project.

-  Create a webapp/tutorial (à la Tensorflow for Poets) to each
+- Interpretive(?) - Create a webapp/tutorial (à la Tensorflow for Poets) to teach neural networks - make it fun/easy to combine photos and paintings
+- Computational - port from Torch into Tensorflow
+- Media - So many manu-mental images